 The requirement for DNA ligation in DNA replication and almost all DNA repair pathways makes DNA ligases an attractive target for the development of inhibitors that will potentiate the activity of genotoxic agents used to treat cancer.
 This effort is complicated by the presence of multiple species of DNA ligase in human cells with distinct but overlapping cellular functions and the essential roles of DNA ligases in the maintenance and replication of nuclear and mitochondrial genomes.
 Nonetheless, DNA ligase inhibitors identified by rational structure-based approaches have produced promising results in cell culture and mouse models of human cancer.
 In one of these examples, the DNA ligase inhibitor L67 was used in combination with a PARP inhibitor to selectively target a DNA repair abnormality in cancer cell lines and clinical samples from patients with leukemia that can be identified based upon altered expression of the human DNA ligases.
 Thus, the results of these preclinical studies support the further development of DNA ligase inhibitors as therapeutic agents for the selective targeting of DNA repair defects in cancer cells.

-Studies on DNA ligases in the Tomkinson laboratory are supported by the Structural Cell Biology of DNA Repair Program Grant (P01 CA92584) and other research grants from the National Institutes of Health (GM47251, GM57479 and ES12512).
+Funding: Studies on DNA ligases in the Tomkinson laboratory are supported by the Structural Cell Biology of DNA Repair Program Grant (P01 CA92584) and other research grants from the National Institutes of Health (GM47251, GM57479 and ES12512).
 A.E.T. is the Victor and Ruby Hansen Surface Endowed Chair in Cancer Research at the University of New Mexico Cancer Center.

-Disclosure: Dr. Tomkinson is a co-inventor of a patent that covers the use of DNA ligase inhibitors as anticancer agents and a patent application that describes a method for detecting abnormalities in DNA double strand break repair in cancer cells.
+Conflicts of Interest: Dr. Tomkinson is a co-inventor of a patent that covers the use of DNA ligase inhibitors as anticancer agents and a patent application that describes a method for detecting abnormalities in DNA double strand break repair in cancer cells.
 No potential conflicts of interest were declared by the other authors.

 - Friedberg EC, Walker GC, Siede W, et al. DNA Repair and Mutagenesis.
 2nd ed.
 ASM Press, 2006.